 So, Your Employee Wants to Stay on Unemployment.

-It’s been more than a month of COVID chaos and business owners across America are starting to think about what it’s going to take to reopen their businesses — and the economy, in general.
+The COVID-19 crisis has stretched on for more than two months and entrepreneurs across America are now looking to reopen their businesses — and the economy, in general.

 Of course, the first piece of that equation involves recalling your employees who have been temporarily furloughed or laid off.
 And, since one portion of the CARES Act included an additional $600 per week to anyone collecting unemployment benefits, one common question that we’re hearing in our HR Solution Center is: